TimAstier/kewenlab-client/README.md

 - [ ] Remove redux devTools from production build.
 - [ ] Highlight words/char in text when clicked.
 - [ ] Manually added/removed chars/words should not be modified by save buttons.
-- [ ] Use Immutable.JS in all reducers.
-- [ ] Use plain key names instead of "payload" in actions.
-- [ ] Write tests for core functions, utils, reducers ...
-- [ ] Use Normalizr to avoid storing everything in the store.
-- [ ] Investigate on redux-orm to manage relational data in the Redux store.